cacer019/CSCI_5801/Project2/Readme.md

 SDK version is 17.
 This project uses Gradle library manager.

+### Running Elections
+Users can run elections with a single CSV file or multiple of them.
+To run a single election the user just types in the individual file.
+For example, "CPLElection1.csv".
+To run multiple files the user should then add a space from the first inputted election file and continue as so for more.
+For example, "CPLElection1.csv CPLElection2.csv CPLElection3.csv"

 ### Project Structure (test and source files in new location)
 Project structure differs from expected team directory structure.
 Rather than a src and testing subdirectory underneath the Project2 directory, src contains main